Skip to content

 participant GW as Gateway

-Op->>CLI: agents launch +<br/>agents gateway attach
+Op->>CLI: project agents launch +<br/>scoped agents gateway attach

 CLI->>RT: start backend session